DCFApixels/DragonECS/README.md

 ```

 ### Sorting
-To manage the position of systems in the pipeline, regardless of the order in which they are added, there are two methods: Layers and Sorting Order.
+To manage system order in the pipeline regardless of addition order, use Layers and Sorting Order.
 #### Layers
-Queues in the system can be segmented into layers.
+Queues of systems can be segmented into layers.
 A layer defines a position in the queue for inserting systems.
-For example, if a system needs to be inserted at the end of the queue regardless of where it is added, you can add this system to the `EcsConsts.END_LAYER` layer.
+For example, to insert a system at the end of the queue regardless of where it is added, add it to the `EcsConsts.END_LAYER` layer.
 ``` c#
 const string SOME_LAYER = nameof(SOME_LAYER);
 EcsPipeline pipeline = EcsPipeline.New()